 About: Bob Scrupp and Brad Heineck are Physical Therapists with over 50 years combined experience.
 Their videos offer information to physical therapists about "getting fit, staying healthy, and staying pain-free."
 The videos range from treatments of infants, to the elderly.

 About: Dr. Jo is a licensed Physical Therapist and Doctor of Physical Therapy.
 Her YouTube page keeps it light-hearted, with a large number of physical therapy videos focusing on stretching and exercises for common injuries.

 Channel Link: AskDoctorJo

-About: Tim Keeley of Physio Fitness provides viewers with in-depth rehab programs, mobility exercises, treatment, and educational videos for all things physio and rehabilitation.
-Tim keeps up to date with consistent posts, new equipment, and new age physical philosophy.
+About: Tim Keeley of Physio Fitness provides viewers with in-depth rehab programs, mobility exercises, treatment, and aducational videos for all things physio and rehabilitation.
+Time keeps up to date with consistent posts, new equipment, and new age physical philosophy.

 Channel Link: Physio Fitness

-About: This channel comes highly recommended if you’re a physiotherapist student or practicing therapist.
-Kai Sigel, PT BSc (hons.) and Andreas Heck, PT BSc (hons.) provide viewers with physiotherapy videos on assessment, clinical reasoning, and treatment for various conditions.
+About: This channel comes highly recommended if you're a physiotherapist student or practicing therapist.
+Kai Sigel, PT BSc (Hons.) and Adreas Heck, PT BSc (Hons.) provide viewers with physiotherapy videos on assessment, clinical reasoning, and treatment for various conditions.
 Kai and Andreas provide statistical data and an evidence statement in most of their videos to bring science-based backing to the forefront.